1. Are the expected value and mean value different?

 Expected Value is the mean of all the means i.e. the value that is built from multiple samples.
-Expected value is the population mean.
+Expected value is the population means.

-Mean value and Expected value are same irrespective of the distribution, under the condition that the distribution is in the same population.2.
-What is the difference between Supervised Learning an Unsupervised Learning ?_text]Answer :
+Mean value and Expected value are the same irrespective of the distribution, under the condition that the distribution is in the same population.

-If an algorithm learns something from the training data so that the knowledge can be applied to the test data, then it is referred to as Supervised Learning.
+Answer: If an algorithm learns something from the training data so that the knowledge can be applied to the test data, then it is referred to as Supervised Learning.
 Classification is an example for Supervised Learning.
 If the algorithm does not learn anything beforehand because there is no response variable or any training data, then it is referred to as unsupervised learning.
-Clustering is an example for unsupervised learning.3.
-Explain about the box cox transformation in regression models ?_text]Answer :
+Clustering is an example of unsupervised learning.

-For some reason or the other, the response variable for a regression analysis might not satisfy one or more assumptions of an ordinary least squares regression.
-The residuals could either curve as the prediction increases or follow skewed distribution.
+Answer: For some reason or the other, the response variable for a regression analysis might not satisfy one or more assumptions of an ordinary least squares regression.
+The residuals could either curve as the prediction increases or follow the skewed distribution.
 In such scenarios, it is necessary to transform the response variable so that the data meets the required assumptions.
-A Box cox transformation is a statistical technique to transform non-mornla dependent variables into a normal shape.
+A Box cox transformation is a statistical technique to transform non-morna dependent variables into a normal shape.
 If the given data is not normal then most of the statistical techniques assume normality.
-Applying a box cox transformation means that you can run a broader number of tests.4.
-How are confidence intervals constructed and how will you interpret them ?_text]Answer :
+Applying a box cox transformation means that you can run a broader number of tests.

 For example, the following image shows three different groups.